neuralvis/elpa-mirror/melpa/mybigword-readme.txt

   You can also set `mybigword-default-format-header-function' to add a header before displaying words.

+  Customize `mybigword-hide-word-function' to hide word for display

-  2. Parse the *.srt to play the video containing the word in org file Make sure the org tree node has the property =SRT_PATH=.
+  2. Parse the *.srt to play the video containing the word in org file Make sure the org tree node has the property SRT_PATH.
+  Mplayer is required to play the video.
+See `mybigword-mplayer-program' for details.

   Sample of org file:
    * Star Trek s06e26